juju/docs/src/en/troubleshooting-local-lxc.md

 ```

 If the contents of this directory are older than a few weeks, delete files
-present, destroy the environment with `juju destroy-environment`, rebootstrap
+present, destroy the environment with `juju destroy-environment`, re-bootstrap
 and attempt deployment again.